Skip to main content

 Proxmox Backup Server Requirements

-Before you get started, make sure you have these requirements for a production machine:
+Before you begin, make sure you meet the following requirements for a production machine:

-• RAM: Minimum 4 GiB for the operating system, filesystem cache, and Proxmox Backup Server daemons.
-Add at least one more GiB for each TiB of storage space.
+• RAM: At least 4 GiB for the operating system, the filesystem cache, and the Proxmox Backup Server daemons.
+Add at least one additional GiB for every TiB of storage space.

 • Operating System Storage:

-• Use a hardware RAID with battery-protected write cache (BBU) or a redundant ZFS configuration (ZFS is not compatible with a hardware RAID controller).
+• Use a hardware RAID with a battery-backed write cache (BBU) or a redundant ZFS configuration (ZFS is not compatible with a hardware RAID controller).

 • Storage for backups:

-• Prefer fast storage that offers high IOPS for random IO workloads; use only enterprise SSDs for best results.
+• Prefer fast storage that offers high IOPS for random I/O workloads; use only enterprise-grade SSDs for best results.

-• If using HDDs: it is highly recommended to use a metadata cache, e.g. add a ZFS "special device mirror".
+• If using HDDs: It is highly recommended to use a metadata cache, such as adding a ZFS “special device mirror.”

 1. Internet access to download the Proxmox Backup Server ISO image

-2. A USB flash drive of at least 4GB to create a bootable drive
+2. A USB flash drive with at least 4GB of storage to create a bootable drive

-First, download the Proxmox Backup Server ISO image from the Official website of Proxmox.
+First, download the Proxmox Backup Server ISO image from the official Proxmox website.

 Installing Proxmox Backup Server